4 Quality Self-Catering / Vacation Rental Properties within easy reach of Edinburgh, Glasgow and Livingston

 the public footpaths which traverse the Pentland Hills (but if so, bring

 a compass with you; we can provide the map.)

 Feel the silence.
 But don't be surprised to be startled by the sound of curlews, migrating geese overhead, or even the kowk-kok-kok-ok sudden sound of a grouse disturbed by your footfall in the heather.
 Buzzards and kestrels are regular visitors to our moors.
-(And back at the Wing of Crosswoodhill Farmhouse, lots of garden birds, including the occasional woodpecker, come to the bird-table close-by.
-As well as pheasants in the woods close by.)
+And back at the Wing of Crosswoodhill Farmhouse, lots of garden birds, including the occasional woodpecker, come surprisingly close.
+As well as pheasants in the woods close by.